 The Bookworm Crush by Lisa Brown Roberts

 If you are part of the online book community (which if you are reading the you probably are) you can relate to this book.
 Especially if you are a bookstagrammer.
-This book is full of bookish references that are more specific than just casually name dropping Harry Potter.
+This book is full of bookish references.
 There is a Gallagher Girls mention.
 But this features the fake dating trope and it is just super cute and fun.
 This isn’t the best book ever, but it made me smile.
 4/5 stars

 *Thank you to NetGalley for an eARC in exchange for an honest review*